esnyder-rve/QGIS-Documentation/docs/user_manual/processing_algs/qgis/algs_cartography/index.rst

 QGIS Cartography Algorithms
 ***************************

-This group of providers does blah, blah, blah
+This group of contains tools designed to work with styles and symbology, aid in cartographic representation of data, and work with map layouts.

 .. toctree::
    :maxdepth: 1